Gmagon/src.gmagon.com/source/products/store/apngtogifconverter/index.md

 layout: app
-title: APNGToGifConverter
+title: APNGToGifConverter- convert APNG to GIF format on Mac
 subtitle: APNGToGifConverter
 comments: false
 current: index
+keywords: the best apng to gif converter for mac, convert apng to gif format on mac, mac apng to gif converter, create gif files from apng on mac, change apng to gif
+description: As a good APNG to GIF Converter for Mac, APNGToGifConverter is your smart choice to convert APNG to GIF format on a Mac machine.
 ---

 ## OVERVIEW

-**APNGToGifConverter** is a minimum and streamlined converter that easily convert the animated PNG bitmap image format out there to the GIF format.
-The software can intelligently recognize APNG files or directory and transform them to Gif files quickly.
+**APNGToGifConverter** is the best APNG to GIF converter on Mac for you.
+It is easy to convert the APNG bitmap image format out there to the GIF format.
+The software can intelligently recognize APNG files or directory and change them to Gif files quickly.
 APNGToGifConverter fits into any budget and grows with your needs.
 Try the APNGToGifConverter now and see how it can make your job easier.
 Everything you need is contained in one simple installer, no additional downloads or plug-ins are required.
 We make it simple for you, now and later!

 Learn more [about APNGToGifConverter](./features.html).